 – Admission, Retirement, and Death of a Partner including Treatment of Goodwill

-– Introduction to LLPs and Distinction of LLPs from Partnership.
+– Introduction to LLPs and Distinction of LLPs from Partnership. - Financial Statements of Not-for-Profit Organizations

 The significance of Receipt and Payment Account, Income and Expenditure Account and Balance Sheet, Difference between Profit and Loss Account and Income and Expenditure Account.
-Preparation of Receipt and Payment Account, Income and Expenditure Account and Balance Sheet.
+Preparation of Receipt and Payment Account, Income and Expenditure Account and Balance Sheet. - Introduction to Company Accounts: 10% to 15%

 – Definition of shares and debentures